andersmurphy/andersmurphy-blog/resources/posts/2023-09-15-clojure-virtual-threads-with-ring-and-http-kit.md

 Title: Clojure: virtual threads with ring and http-kit

 [Java 19 introduce virtual threads](https://openjdk.org/jeps/425) as a preview feature.
 Virtual threads are lightweight threads that allow you to write server applications in a simple thread-per-request style (as opposed to async style) and still scale with near-optimal hardware utilisation.
 The thread-per-request approach is generally easier to reason about, maintain and debug than it's asynchronous counterparts.
-In this post we'll cover configuring [http-kit](https://github.com/http-kit/http-kit) to make your ring handlers use virtual threads and benchmark it against regular threads.
+In this post we'll cover configuring [http-kit](https://github.com/http-kit/http-kit) to make your ring handlers use virtual threads and benchmark it against regular threads to show how it alleviates the need for tuning thread pools.

 If you're running Java 19+ you can enable preview features with `--enable-preview` as shown below.
 This step won't be needed in Java 21 (which is being released this month) as virtual threads will be out of preview and available by default.